splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 Follow the steps in this guide to migrate to 2.x metrics and HTTP semantic conventions, and to convert your custom reporting elements to the new metrics format.

-.. note:: AlwaysOn Profiling metrics are not impacted by this change.
+.. note:: Version 2.x of the Java agent collects metrics and logs by default.
+This might result in increased data ingest costs.

 Prerequisites
 =============================================